Gibson G-Force Tuning System

 The Gibson G-Force Tuning System is based on the Powertone® system which was developed the Tronical Company®.
 Its purpose is to make tuning a guitar both easy and precise.

 How Do Auto Tuning Systems Work?

-Transperformance ® has offered an auto tuning system for decades.
-Adaption of the Transperformance system occurred because installation required extenzive work to route and install multiple components.
+Transperformance ® has offered an auto-tuning system for decades.
+Adaption of the Transperformance system occurred because installation required extensive work to route and install multiple components.

-Wikipedia describes the workings of this systems as, “The Gibson system uses the standard Tune-o-matic style bridge typical on their guitars, but modifications were made to have individual piezo saddles that transmit each string’s pitch to the microprocessor.
-The computer analyzes the signal, and then controls each of the Powerhead Locking Tuners.
-Each tuner is run by a small servo motor that works in sync with the bridge to bring the string up to pitch by altering the string’s tension until it is within a desired tolerance.
-The entire system is powered by a nickel metal hydride rechargeable battery pack housed in the control cavity of the guitar.”.1
+Wikipedia describes the workings of this system as, “The Gibson system uses the standard Tune-o-Matic style bridge typical on their guitars, but modifications were made to have individual piezo saddles that transmit each string’s pitch to the microprocessor.
+The computer analyzes the signal and then controls each of the Powerhead Locking Tuners.
+Each tuner is run by a small servo motor that works in sync with the bridge to bring the string up to pitch by altering the string’s tension until it is within the desired tolerance.
+The entire system is powered by a nickel-metal hydride rechargeable battery pack housed in the control cavity of the guitar.”.1

 Tuning Your Guitar with G-Force